grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/profiling-backend-plugin.md

 ---
-id: profiling-backend-plugin
+id: profile-backend-plugin
-title: Profiling a backend plugin
+title: Profile a backend plugin
 description: How to profile a backend plugin.
 keywords:
   - grafana